scriptella/scriptella-etl/trunk/samples/ldap/readme.txt

 cn: developer
 uniqueMember: uid=fbloggs,ou=people,dc=scriptella

-You may check if the required data is present in LDAP by running: ldapsearch -b "dc=scriptella" "(objectclass=*)"
+You may check for required data presence in LDAP by running: ldapsearch -b "dc=scriptella" "(objectclass=*)"

 Execute ldap2db.xml script to migrate data from LDAP to HSQLDB database named "outdb".